werf/trdl/docs/_includes/reference/cli/trdl_set_default_channel.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Set default channel for a managed repository.
+Set default channel for a registered repository.
 The new channel will be used by default instead of stable

 {{ header }} Syntax